zyddnys/manga-image-translator/README.md

 ```bash
 docker-compose -f demo/doc/docker-compose-web-with-gpu.yml up
 ```

+### Docker - Offline translation
+When using offline translation the model is downloaded at runtime into a cache within the container.
+This cache can be cleared when re-creating the container.
+In order to avoid this you can create a docker volume and mount it under `/root/.cache/huggingface/`

 ### Docker - Building locally
 To build the docker image locally you can run (You will require make on your machine)